 - Beethoven Symphony No. 3, 2nd horn, 3rd movement Trio

 - Beethoven Symphony No. 9, 4th horn, 3rd movement, mm.
 82-99

 - Shostakovich Symphony No. 5, 1st horn, 1st movement, # -

 - Strauss, R. Don Quixote, 2nd horn, Variations 7 & 8 (complete)

 - Strauss, R. Ein Heldenleben, 2nd horn, 4 m. after to 1 m. after

 - Wagner, R. Prelude to Das Rheingold, 8th horn, mm.
 17 - downbeat of 59

 Judging: All participants will receive written evaluations of their performances by the judges.
-Details concerning the location and time of the contest will be listed in the Symposium program and posted in the Symposium Registration area.
+Details concerning the location and time of the contest will be made available online when they become available.